ozturkc/R/index.md

 The following few chapters will serve as a whirlwind introduction to `R`.
 They are by no means meant to be a complete reference for the `R` language, but simply an introduction to the basics that we will need along the way.
 Several of the more important topics will be re-stressed as they are actually needed for analyses.

-This introductory `R` chapter may feel like an overwhelming amount of information.
-You are not expected to pick up everything the first time through.
-You should try all of the code from this chapter, then return to it a number of times as you return to the concepts when performing analyses.
-We present the bare basics in this chapter, some more details are in chapter \@ref(R-advanced).

 ## **Learn R: Intoduction**